 - Results of Internal Examinations are published on the website without bearing names of the students.
-Only identification key is the Registration/Class number - Class mentors assess the performance of the students in the learning process. - Question-answer session has been made mandatory at the beginning of the lectures to assess student performance. - Answer scripts of class tests are returned to the students after evaluation for their self-analysis.
+Only identification key is the Registration/Class number. - Class mentors assess the performance of the students in the learning process. - Question-answer session has been made mandatory at the beginning of the lectures to assess student performance. - Answer scripts of class tests are returned to the students after evaluation for their self-analysis. - A senior faculty member has been appointed as the controller of examinations to coordinate all activities related to IA and EA. - Use of MS-Excel based application to automate the process of grade entry and result analysis.

-- A senior faculty member has been appointed as the controller of examinations to coordinate all activities related to IA and EA. - Use of MS-Excel based application to automate the process of grade entry and result analysis. - 2.9 No. of faculty members involved in curriculum restructuring/revision/syllabus development as member of Board of Study/Faculty/Curriculum Development workshop
+2.9 No. of faculty members involved in curriculum restructuring/revision/syllabus development as member of Board of Study/Faculty/Curriculum Development workshop

+University

+curriculum restructuring

+curriculum revision

+syllabus development

+Institution

-curriculum restructuring 1
+curriculum restructuring

 curriculum revision

 syllabus development